(59% Sangiovese, 24% Cabernet Sauvignon, 17% Syrah)

 Columbia Valley, Washington

-Handpicked grapes were gently crushed and fermented in small, two-ton tanks, then 5-10% of the juice was removed from the tank at the beginning of fermentation, a technique known as saignée, to enhance richness and concentration in the wine.
-Small lot, extended maceration for an average of 30 days provided refined tannins and a generous mouthfeel.
+Handpicked grapes were gently crushed and fermented in small, two-ton tanks.
+Then, using a technique called saignée (French for “to bleed”), 5-10% of the juice was removed from the tank at the beginning of fermentation to increase the proportion of grape skins to juice.
+This results in a richer, more concentrated wine.
+Small lot, extended maceration for an average of 30 days provided refined tannins and a silky mouthfeel.
 Aged 18 months in all French oak barrels (60% new).

 92 points – Jeb Dunnuck